abaines/marp-search-extension/slides.md

 How I Overcame It:
 - Used Gemini to help draft clear, concise justifications for the reviewers.
-- Learned to batch changes and plan submissions to minimize delays.
+- Learned to plan submissions to minimize delays.
 -->

 ---